thefluffyshadow/code-diva/README.md

 ## Table of Contents
 Not ready yet.

-## Notes:
+## Notes on the Test Programs:
-Programs must have one large comment at the top which outlines the errors in the code file.
+Test programs must have one large comment at the top which outlines the errors in the code file.
 There should be no other comments.
 All methods should have a visibility keyword (public, private, etc).
 No tabs should be used in test cases - use 3 spaces for indentation.
 The program must have 3 test programs not my own for each error.

-Pick 6 output reports to show Dr. Gurka to showcase the range of what the Diva can do.
+Error types assigned to me:
+* Optional curly braces
+* Blank lines

 Total of 6 test cases to submit for classmates to use:
 * 2 programs that will have one error type from each list